bbrassart/IronHack_exercises/API/starcraft/README.md

 ================

 Ruby Version: 2.2.2
+Rails Version: 4.2.3

 To run it, do :
 - Clone the repo or copy the files
 - Bundle install
-- Create the database ('rake db:create') and seed it.
+- Create the database and seed it.

 DESCRIPTION
 =====================